RamEio/ramy-eid-portfolio/code_guardian_access_credentials.md

 - **Direct Access Only:** URL must be known to access
 - **Session Validation:** Automatic session timeout
 - **Failed Attempt Tracking:** Prevents brute force attacks
+- **Credential Security:** This file is in project root, not deployed publicly

 ## 🚨 Security Warnings